Septic planning guide

 1. Start with the field as the real project, not just an accessory to the tank, because site and soil limits dominate here.

-4. Use the result to decide whether you are still in a field-only planning lane or whether the real issue is site viability and redesign.
+5. Use the result to decide whether you are still in a field-only planning lane, whether the tank can plausibly stay, or whether the real issue is site viability and redesign.

-5. Then move into the replacement or perc page if the field issue starts looking like a broader redesign.
+6. Then move into the replacement, records, or perc page if the field issue starts looking like a broader redesign.

 Use a live state page before you trust the national range